storybookjs/react-native/addons/knobs/README.md

 button(label, handler, groupId);
 ```

-Button knobs cause the story to re-render after the handler fires, you can prevent
+Button knobs cause the story to re-render after the handler fires.
-this by having the handler return false.
+You can prevent this by having the handler return `false`.

 ### withKnobs options